Welcome to a special post where I have the opportunity to introduce five other Greek biased bloggers via a Christmas blog hop.

 First though, I’ll share a taste of Kritsa Christmas:

 Christmas in Crete is the second most important religious festival of the year, behind the passion and fireworks of Easter.
-Traditionally it’s a family celebration with decorated boats dedicated to Saint Nicholas who delivers gifts on 1st January instead of Santa.
+Traditionally it’s a family celebration with decorated boats dedicated to Saint Nicholas who arrives on his name day, 6th December.
+Children need to wait for presents until Saint Basil comes into the village to deliver gifts on 1st January .
+These days he often wears a red outfit and white beard and answers to the name of Santa.
 However, with TV and films exerting influence, along with cheap imported LED decorations, Christmas trees, lights, and reindeer are increasingly taking hold.

 Most hamlets, villages, and towns still feature a nativity scene.

 When we spent Christmas in Crete, we made the most of a sunny Christmas Eve afternoon on our balcony.
 Imagine our surprise when one of the main churches in Kritsa broadcast Christmas songs.
 It seemed very surreal, drinking afternoon tea in the sun with Rudolph The Red Nosed Reindeer blaring out in Greek.

 We put our kitchen chimney to good use, and Santa obliged by filling our stockings.
 I expect our bemused neighbours wondered why they found a full stocking on their doorstep.
 All the stockings had a traditional tangerine in the toe, that we’d scrumped the previous day!

 Later on Christmas morning, a large group of children went around the village singing carols and collecting coins.
 Ever since then I’ve saved coins in a pot ready for the next Christmas morning that I spend in Kritsa.

 This excerpt from Kritsotopoula, Girl of Kritsa will show how that Christmas experience inspired a short scene: